ASamadKhan/AdvancedLaneFinding/README.md

 ## [Rubric](https://review.udacity.com/#!/rubrics/571/view) Points

-### Here I will consider the rubric points individually and describe how I addressed each point in my implementation.

----

-### Writeup / README

-#### 1. Provide a Writeup / README that includes all the rubric points and how you addressed each one.
-You can submit your writeup as markdown or pdf.
-[Here](https://github.com/udacity/CarND-Advanced-Lane-Lines/blob/master/writeup_template.md) is a template writeup for this project you can use as a guide and a starting point.

-You're reading it!

 ### Camera Calibration

 #### 1. Briefly state how you computed the camera matrix and distortion coefficients.
 Provide an example of a distortion corrected calibration image.

-The code for this step is contained in the first code cell of the IPython notebook located in mai folder with name AdvanceLaneFinding.ipynb".
+The code for this step is contained in the first code cell of the IPython notebook located in main folder with name AdvanceLaneFindingExplaination..ipynb".

 An input comprises of number of chessboard images taken with the same camera from different angles.
 The chessboard has (9,6) corner points.
 For each chessboard image corners are detected using `findChessboardCorner` cv2 function.
 The detected image corners are added into **imgpoints** list, which are in fact the pixel locations of chessboard corners for each image.
 The corners are drawn and siplayed in the below figure usig `drawChessboardCorners` function.
 ![alt text][image1]